ChosenOneWyrd/DigiviceColorModifier/README.md

 		python replace_sprite.py "D3.bin" --input-dir ./input_sprites --out D3.bin

 This program extracts sprites from D3.bin.
 We will use this to verify whether our new images were updated properly in D3.bin or not.
-The extracted sprites are sent to sprites_out folder.
+The extracted sprites are sent to exported_sprites folder.

-		python extract_sprites.py "D3.bin" --out sprites_out --start 0 --end 4 --banks 0-0
+		python export_sprites.py "D3.bin" --out exported_sprites --start 0 --end 4 --banks 0-0

 --start 0 --end 4 means that this command will extract images from index 0 till index 4 (excluding 4) from the D3.bin file.
 If you don’t specify start and end, it will extract all sprites from D3.bin, but you have those anyway in the zip file I included.